 If you are interested in a career in government or policy, a good place to begin is to keep up-to-date on current issues before the various branches of government.
 Some good news sources include: Federal News Network, GovLoop, and the Washington Post’s PowerPost.
 For jobs in local or state government, it is also helpful to examine local news sources, such as your hometown newspaper, to understand the issues facing your community.

 Also, be sure to follow various government agencies and organizations on social media.
 Many agencies often post fun, interesting content and even jobs (the Department of the Interior has a great Twitter account).
-Some other agencies, such as the State Department, have events that you can attend in person or online.
+Some other agencies, such as the State Department, have events and webinars that you can attend in person or online.

 Attend employer information sessions, industry events – on and off-campus, and connect with the local chapter of popular professional organizations.
 Professional associations host a variety of professional development, educational, and networking events.
 If the cost of membership is prohibitive, contact leadership and ask if there are sliding scale prices for students.
 Volunteering for a conference, educational, or social event is another great way to connect with leaders in the industry.
 In fact, to be successful in a career in government (any level) requires that you make good use of your network, as it is often the way to find out about incredible opportunities.